-Globally, the number of persons aged 80 or over is projected to increase from 125 million in 2015 to 434 million in 2050 and 944 million in 2100.
+Globally, those aged 80 or over should increase from 125 million in 2015 to 434 million in 2050 and 944 million in 2100.

-If the trend continues nearly 17% of the global population or 1.6 billion people, will be in the 65-and-over age bracket by 2050.
+The global population is aging at an unprecedented rate.
+If this trend continues, nearly 17% of the global population, or 1.6 billion people, will be in the 65-and-over age bracket by 2050.

 "People are living longer, but that does not necessarily mean that they are living healthier," which commissioned the study, "An Aging World: 2015."Richard Hodes, director of the National Institute on Aging (NIA)

 Aging America Needs to Plan for Long-Term Care

 An aging country isn't really new news.
 A 2012 U.S. Congressional Report stated that America's aging would continue long after the Baby Boomer generation crests.
 This graying of America will pose a continuing economic challenge for both the American family and the nation for decades to come.

 Many people have not saved for retirement adequately, much less planning for long-term health care that comes with aging.
 Long-Term Care Insurance has become an ever-increasing option to plan for the financial costs and burdens of aging.

 Many Americans are learning about long-term care options and purchasing affordable LTC Insurance policies to address the high costs and related burdens that come with extended health care.

 Your Heath, Body, and Mind Will Change in the Next 20+ Years